videojs/video.js/docs/guides/faq.md

 ## Q: How do I install video.js?

-Currently video.js can be installed using bower, npm, serving a release file from a github tag, or even using a CDN hosted version.
+Currently video.js can be installed using npm, serving a release file from a github tag, or even using a CDN hosted version.
 For information on doing any of those see the [install guide][install-guide].

 ## Q: Is video.js on bower?

-Yes!
-See the [install guide][install-guide] for more information.
+Versions prior to video.js 6 do support bower, however, as of video.js 6, bower is no longer officially supported.
+Please see https://github.com/videojs/video.js/issues/4012 for more information.

 ## Q: What do video.js version numbers mean?